hello-maker/MARS_edit/README.md

 # MARS: Markov Molecular Sampling for Multi-objective Drug Discovery

-Thanks for your interest!
 This is the code repository for our ICLR 2021 paper [MARS: Markov Molecular Sampling for Multi-objective Drug Discovery](https://openreview.net/pdf?id=kHSu4ebxFXY).
+AND I edit this code to excute for another data and objective.
 ## Dependencies

 The `conda` environment is exported as `environment.yml`.
 You can also manually install these packages: